reyna-abhyankar/simplify-canvas/README.md

 <strong>courses</strong> - displays all of your courses and their course ID

-<strong>submissions</strong> - checks if a student has submitted an assignment

 <strong>broadcast</strong> - sends a message to all students' canvas inboxes and emails

 <strong>quizstat</strong> - instantly see statistics for any given quiz